RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 For On-Premises connectivity you must attach your VPN to each individual VPC, this can be really hard and slow for many machines.

-Using the transit gateqay we only need to *create* and *manage* a single connection from the central gateway into each VPC.
+Using the transit gateway we only need to *create* and *manage* a single connection from the central gateway into each VPC.

 ----